-Margot Janse is the incredibly talented woman and the Executive Chef at the award winning, Relais and Châteaux Le Quartier Français Hotel in Franschhoek.
-Born and educated in The Netherlands her creative talents were evident right from the start and her tertiary studies included drama and some photography, which laid the foundation for her early work with a photographic school in Johannesburg, South Africa.
+Margot Janse is the incredibly talented woman and Executive Chef at the award winning, Relais and Châteaux Le Quartier Français Hotel in Franschhoek.
+Born and educated in The Netherlands her creative talents were evident right from the start, and her tertiary studies included drama and some photography - which laid the foundation for her early work with a photographic school in Johannesburg, South Africa.

 However at the age of 23 the ‘Magic of the Kitchen’ beckoned and she approached Ciro Molinaro, a highly respected Johannesburg restaurateur, who agreed to teach her in his own kitchen.
 It was two years of long shifts and hard work but Margot learned every aspect of managing a kitchen.
 More importantly Ciro encouraged her to experiment and play with food, creating in Margot an ability to explore beyond traditional ‘food boundaries’.

-Margot lives in Franschhoek with her husband Duncan and son, Thomas, seven.
+Margot lives in Franschhoek with her husband Duncan and son, Thomas, nine.

-For sixteen years Margot Janse has been captivating diners, visiting Le Quartier Français, from around the world.
+For eighteen years Margot Janse has been captivating diners visiting Le Quartier Français from around the world.

 It is Margot's belief that food is constantly evolving; and unforgettable dishes always have an element of surprise and nostalgia about them.
 This approach ensures that Margot's kitchen consistently overflows with innovative and creative energy.
 In this space Margot prides herself on developing exceptional and engaging culinary delights.
 Every dish of Margot's is truly refined and, at the same time, unexpectedly exciting.
 It is this contradiction that results in her menu's outstanding balance and ensures that her cuisine is theatre.